Richmond Primary School

 It is important to us that the children get the opportunity to explore the patterns and rules themselves.
 This is to give children the best chance at understanding and remembering the spelling of words, so that they can be applied to their independent writing.
 Your child will be sent home with details about the rule, and 5 words that link.
 Children will be tested on these 5 words, and 3-5 other words that link to their focus rule.

 The rules and patterns that each year group is taught are taken from the National Curriculum.
-More details can bee seen in the spelling overview, linked below.
+More details can bee seen in the spelling overview.

 Ways to support spelling at home: